Deborah-Digges/indian-rainfall-viz/README.md

 # Visualization of Indian Rainfall Data

 "Above all else, show the data" -- Edward Tufte Multiple visualization techniques applied to indian rainfall dataset.
+This is a part of the project for [Udacity's course on Data Visualization using D3](https://www.udacity.com/course/data-visualization-and-d3js--ud507).

 ## Data Source
 This data was provided by the [Open Government Data(OGD) Platform India](https://data.gov.in/keywords/annual-rainfall).